 # Import Code

-> Bring local Python modules, files, and external repositories into your fal app's remote environment.
+> Bring local Python packages, modules, files, and external repositories into your fal app's remote environment.

 When your app spans multiple files, uses local utility modules, or depends on code from a private repository, you need a way to include that code in the remote environment where your [runners](/documentation/getting-started/runners-and-caching) execute.
-This page covers the mechanisms fal provides: `app_files` for local files and directories, `local_python_modules` for Python modules that should be serialized alongside your app, and `clone_repository` for pulling external Git repos at startup.
+This page covers the mechanisms fal provides: local-path `requirements` for installable Python projects, `app_files` for local files and directories, `local_python_modules` for Python modules that should be serialized alongside your app, and `clone_repository` for pulling external Git repos at startup.

 These mechanisms work with the [fal Runtime](/documentation/development/fal-runtime) (pip requirements).
-They are not available when using a [custom Docker container](/documentation/development/use-custom-container-image), where you should use `COPY` in your Dockerfile to include local files instead.
+If your app uses a [custom Docker container](/documentation/development/use-custom-container-image), package or copy your code in the Dockerfile instead.

 <Frame>